 The Mission District, which is home to the Mission Dolores and Dolores Park, is a diverse and lively neighborhood.
 Known for its street art, the neighborhood is home to two arts organizations: one artist collective that facilitates artists’ work in Clarion Alley, and one that provides tours of the colorful murals.
 This neighborhood is also famous for its Mexican food, so be sure to visit Taqueria El Farolito for tacos and chili rieno!

-4 days in San Francisco – Day Four
+Day 4 in San Francisco Itinerary

 Shop Local at the Ferry Building